framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 &copy;2019-2021 All rights reserved.

 ## Changelog

+###v3.0.19:
+- **FIXED**: In newer engines pillar/letterbox black bars would still appear even though the UUU should have removed them
+- **FIXED**: It could be you received an error that a named pipe couldn't be created.

 ###v3.0.18:
 - **CHANGED**: Rewritten AOB scanner, 10%/20% faster and won't crash the game the cases the previous scanner would.
 It also now shouldn't miss any AOBs anymore.